 (The stages are discussed briefly here.
-For further detailed study, follow each link after each description)
+For a further detailed study, follow each link after each description)

-Inoculation is the first contact of a pathogen with its host in a place where infection is possible.
-The pathogen may be in any of its stages of its life cycle when being inoculated.
+Inoculation is the first contact of a pathogen with its host in a place where the infection is possible.
+The pathogen may be in any of the stages of its life cycle when being inoculated.

-- Most pathogens rely on rain, wind, insects or human to carry them to their host plants.
+- Most pathogens rely on rain, wind, insects, or humans to carry them to their host plants.